hwaien/hwaien.github.io/_posts/2023-05-05-provisioning-odoo.md

 When provisioning completes, use your browser to navigate to `https://tulip.example.com/web` to confirm that Odoo is up and running.

 To migrate data from your computer's instance of Odoo to your cloud instance of Odoo, follow the [documentation here](https://subscription.packtpub.com/book/big-data-and-business-intelligence/9781785883644/1/ch01lvl1sec12/managing-odoo-server-databases) to back up your computer's Odoo database, saving it as a zip file.
-Follow the same documentation to remove your cloud Odoo's existing database, then restore the database with the zip file you previously saved.
-Use the same method you used before to find the value of the `ODOO_PASSWORD` environment variable, and use it as the database "Master Password."
+Follow the same documentation to delete your cloud Odoo's existing database, then restore the database with the zip file you previously saved.
+The backup, delete, and restore database operations all require a "Master Password."
+Use the value of the `ODOO_PASSWORD` environment variable.
+On your computer, use `kubectl` to look it up as you did before.
+On the cloud, use the [Kubernetes Dashboard](https://docs.digitalocean.com/products/kubernetes/quickstart/#kubernetes-dashboard) to look it up.

 ## References